KW-plato/PrimateComms/README.md

 Run: train_spectrogram.py data-folder/SPECGRAM_list.csv -o output-folder.
 The trained model and the metrics are found in the folder output-folder

-The notebook "predictor" can be used to perform classification onunseen audio-samples.
+The notebook "predictor" can be used to perform classification on unseen audio-samples.

 Enjoy!